 Most people use multiple channels when consuming content, interacting with brands, and making purchase decisions — 73%, according to Harvard Business Review.
 So you should use multiple channels to reach your audience.

-Once you invest in multichannel messaging, you might also discover valuable channels you hadn’t considered.
+Once you invest in cross-platform business messaging, you might also discover valuable channels you hadn’t considered.
 For example, 72% of people use push notifications on their browsers and smartphones to receive real-time updates from their favorite websites and apps.
+There is an added benefit in reaching customers via messaging channels, including text messages and Facebook messenger.

 But as a messaging channel, push notifications are still overlooked by publishers.
 Meaning there’s a big opportunity for you to swoop in and engage captive audiences with opt-in content.

-Multichannel messaging can also play a key role in your monetization strategy to help you meet your bottom line and fund your content operation.
-With the right tools, you can deliver hyper-targeted ad content alongside with your messaging, such as with native ads and display ads, that caters to audience interests and needs.
+Messaging across platforms can also play a key role in your monetization strategy to help you meet your bottom line and fund your content operation.
+With the right tools, you can deliver hyper-targeted ad content alongside your messaging, such as with native ads and display ads, that caters to audience interests and needs.

-Multichannel messaging doesn’t mean running a bunch of splintered operations that never connect.
-Remember one of the biggest benefits of multichannel messaging is reaching consumers across touch points so you can engage them in the right places, at the right time, with personalized messaging.
+It’s not running a bunch of splintered operations that never connect.
+Remember one of the biggest benefits of this kind of business messaging is reaching consumers across touch points so you can engage them in the right places, at the right time, with personalized messaging.
 To do that, you need to break down internal silos and run your messaging from one, unified platform.

-You need one platform that can automatically analyze your content and user behavior to build smart consumer profiles.
-Your platform should then match relevant content to user interests in real time, and send that content directly to each audience member via their favorite channel — be it email, push notifications, or web.
+For that to work seamlessly, you need a centralized platform that can automatically analyze your content and user behavior to build smart consumer profiles.
+Your platform should then match relevant content to user interests in real-time, and send that content directly to each audience member via their favorite channel — be it SMS messages, email, push notifications, or web.

 And that’s just for subscribed users.

-For unsubscribed users, your platform should be able to analyze their past behavior and propose the best subscription call-to-action on their favorite channel so they can become loyal readers.
+For unsubscribed users, your platform should be able to analyze their past behavior and propose the best subscription call-to-action on their favorite messaging channels so they can become loyal readers.
 Once they subscribe, they’ll receive content that matches their interests across platforms.

 How can you get started?

-Multichannel messaging doesn't have to cause a headache.
-It provides so many benefits that you should be able to launch your messaging, sit back, and reap the benefits of your cross-platform content.
+No headaches needed.
+Switching to this robust advertising strategy provides so many benefits that you should be able to launch your messaging, sit back, and reap the benefits of your cross-platform content.

 That’s where Jeeng comes in.

-Built exclusively for publishers, Jeeng is the all-in-one multichannel messaging platform for generating audience engagement, improving customer experience, and driving revenue.
-We help you manage and monetize your messaging in one place so you can reach consumers on the highest-converting digital channels — including email, push notifications, web, and emerging platforms that are ripe with opportunity.
+Built exclusively for publishers, Jeeng is the all-in-one business messaging platform for generating audience engagement, improving customer experience, and driving revenue.
+We help you manage and monetize your messaging in one place so you can reach customers via the highest-converting digital channels — including email, push notifications, web, and emerging platforms that are ripe with opportunity.

-Ready to start building your multichannel messaging strategy?
+Ready to start building your strategy?
 Reach out today.

-Both your own content (articles, blog posts, stories, etc.) and advertisements are personalized to each individual's interests and preferences with multichannel messaging.
-By creating content delivery settings based on user data, you can send highly relevant content and ads to your audience.
+Both your own content (articles, blog posts, stories, etc.) and advertisements are personalized to each individual’s interests and preferences with multi-channel messaging.
+By creating content delivery settings based on user data, you can send highly relevant content and ads straight to your audience through various messaging channels.